Buying your council house: Right to Buy explained

 Can you afford it?

 There are risks to owning a home and it is important to get independent mortgage advice to help you decide if you can afford to buy.
 Some mortgage lenders may require a deposit, whereas others may be satisfied with the equity in your home.
-Our buying guides are here to help you decide whether you can afford to buy, how mortgages work and how and when should you get a mortgage.
-If you are concerned about you have a poor credit rating, there are ways you can improve your credit rating before applying for a mortgage.
+Our buying guides are here to help you decide whether you can afford to buy and how and when should you get a mortgage.
+If you are concerned that you have a poor credit rating, there are ways you can improve your credit rating before applying for a mortgage.

 The Real Costs